Ex-UK PM Boris Johnson rewards allies in resignation honours | Politics

 Ex-UK PM Boris Johnson rewards allies in resignation honours

-Johnson's list, long delayed following his resignation last year, is expected to renew criticism of the system under which outgoing prime ministers can nominate people for peerages, knighthoods, and other awards when they leave office.
-The former prime minister nominated Conservative party politicians, including Jacob Rees-Mogg, Conor Burns and Simon Clarke for knighthoods, and his former chief of staff Dan Rosenfield and the current Tees Valley mayor Ben Houchen for peerages.
+The former prime minister approved honours for Conservative party politicians who have recently been caught in scandals.
+Johnson gave a peerage to Tees Valley Mayor Ben Houchen, who is facing an investigation over claims of mismanagement at the site of a redevelopment project, which he denies, and a knighthood to Conor Burns, who was fired from government last year over a misconduct claim, but later cleared by an internal party probe.

-Martin Reynolds, Johnson’s former principal private secretary, is one of his aides who was given a Companion of the Bath award for public service.
-In May 2020 when Britain had lockdown measures Reynolds had invited people to the Downing Street garden for "socially distanced drinks” where people were invited to “bring your own booze".
+Martin Reynolds, a senior civil servant and Johnson's former principal private secretary, was given an Order of the Bath award for public service.
+In May 2020, when Britain had lockdown measures, Reynolds had invited people to the Downing Street garden suggesting they "bring your own booze".
 He later boasted to colleagues on social media that staff appeared to have "got away" with the drinks event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)